 6.3 Sources

-Be careful when using internet sources which are not on-line versions of published journals, texts or official documents.
+Be careful when using internet sources which are not online versions of published journals, texts or official documents.
 Try to avoid material which has not undergone the quality control or expert review of published academic material.
 Of course many of you will be using quality sources on the web – e.g. NGO reports – which may be useful as primary sources.
 Indeed, the Internet may be best utilised as an extensive library for primary documentary sources, such as government publications, manifestos, official statistics, etc, which would otherwise be difficult to obtain.
 But in all cases you need to be critical about the sources you consult.

 Similarly, do not use print or broadcast media as a substitute for academic research.
 The media can, however, be useful for accessing primary sources, e.g. politicians’ interventions, opinion poll data, or editorial content where this is relevant to your dissertation research.
 If you cite news sources as evidence of events, do so only when a strong reason can be given for doing so.